Home Artists Posts Import Register

 The circumstances of his presence in this world were still a complete mystery to him.
 How he ended up here, despite having been clearly killed by his damaged core and mortal wounds that could not be healed regardless of how much Mana Rin supplied him with.

-Suddenly, he found himself reincarnated as a living, infant human in a world foreign to him, living a life he thought impossible.
-The reasons behind these events remained unknown to the former Counter Guardian.
+Instead of finding himself pulled back to Ayala’s domain, he suddenly found himself reincarnated as a living, infant human in a world foreign to him, living a life he thought impossible.
+The reasons behind these events remained unknown to the former Counter Guardian, but he won’t complain.

-For many years, he searched for answers, trying to glean whatever information he could from analyzing his own body daily, his surroundings, and the world's history from the moment he could walk.
+For many years, he searched for answers on how he was here, trying to glean whatever information he could from analyzing his own body daily, his surroundings, and the world's history from the moment he could walk.
 Yet to this day, he remained without any answers, a frustration that gnawed at him to no end.
 A part of him even wondered why he was putting so much effort into uncovering the truth.
 Wasn't this what he wanted?

 Living a life outside of Alaya’s control and away from the endless killing and bloodshed… wasn't this all he’d sought and more?
 Yet, even in his most optimistic moments, he refused to believe his wish could be granted so easily, especially when that corrupted Holy Grail couldn't possibly be responsible for this outcome.
 Never did he suspect that his body was nearing its end; the question of whether he was about to die soon never crossed his mind.
 He had no ailments or curse, as far as he knew, that were chipping away at his life.